Advanced Manufacturing Park

 The Advanced Manufacturing Park (AMP) is a 150 acre manufacturing technology park in Waverley, Rotherham, South Yorkshire, England.
-It was partly funded by the European Regional Development Fund, and developed by the Harworth Group, previously the property development wing of UK Coal, on reclaimed opencast coal mine land close to the site of the battle of Orgreave.
+It was partly funded by the European Regional Development Fund, with Yorkshire Forward, and developed by Harworth Group, previously the property development arm of UK Coal, on reclaimed opencast coal mine land close to the site of the battle of Orgreave.

 Organisations on site

 The major tenants at the AMP include: